University of Glasgow

 1.4 The research student’s supervisor(s) must ensure that the requirements of the QAA Guide to Good Practice for Research Supervision can continue to be met as closely as possible during his/her work furth of Glasgow.

-1.5 For insurance purposes, the research student’s supervisor(s) must inform the University Finance Office whenever their research student is working furth of Glasgow and it will involve an overnight stay or journey outwith the UK.
-For journeys outwith the UK the student must be provided with an insurance cover note from the Finance Office prior to his/her departure.
+1.5 For insurance purposes, research students should complete a travel insurance form when they are working furth of Glasgow and it will involve an overnight stay or air travel within the UK or a journey outwith the UK.
+Students must be provided with an insurance cover note from the Finance Office prior to his/her departure.

 1.6 Permission to work furth of Glasgow must be granted by the DOGS or by his/her representative.
 To this end, a meeting should be held between the research student, his/her supervisor(s) and the DOGS, addressing the specific circumstances of the period away and noting how the relevant regulations are to be met.
 This meeting should be minuted, and the minutes kept by the DOGS.
 Students with CASE or Collaborative awards should have details of their work placement recorded at this meeting.
 Thereafter recording for insurance purposes only is required.